vertexclique/lale/README.md

 - [ ] Recursive mangled function call lookup from multiple IR files in the same directory.
   - Unmangle them all.
+- [ ] Check the RMA and scheduling mods.
+Allow the custom priorities for tasks.